Hacran Dias: Absolute Championship Akhmat

 Dias made his promotion debut for Absolute Championship Akhmat against Ustarmagomed Gadzhidaudov on 16 March 2019 at ACA 93: Balaev vs Zhamaldaev.
 He won the bout via unanimous.

 Dias faced Amirkhan Adaev on 9 April 2021 at ACA 121: Dipchikov vs. Gasanov.
 He won via unanimous decision.

-Dias faced Abdul-Aziz Abdulvakhabov for the ACA Lightweight Championship on November 5, 2021 at ACA 131: Abdulvakhabov vs. Dias.
+Dias faced Abdul-Aziz Abdulvakhabov for the ACA Lightweight Championship on 5 November 2021 at ACA 131: Abdulvakhabov vs. Dias.
 He lost the close bout via split decision.

-Dias faced Yusuf Raisov in the Quarter-finals of the ACA Lightweight Grand Prix at ACA 138 on March 27, 2022.
+Dias faced Yusuf Raisov in the Quarter-finals of the ACA Lightweight Grand Prix at ACA 138 on 27 March 2022.
 He lost the bout via unanimous decision.

-Dias faced Aurel Pîrtea on December 16, 2022, at ACA 149.
+Dias faced Aurel Pîrtea on 16 December 2022, at ACA 149.
 He won the bout via unanimous decision.

-Dias faced Mukhamed Kokov for the Interim ACA Lightweight Championship on March 17, 2023 at ACA 154: Vakhaev vs Goncharov, winning the bout and belt via unanimous decision.
+Dias faced Mukhamed Kokov for the Interim ACA Lightweight Championship on 17 March 2023 at ACA 154: Vakhaev vs Goncharov, winning the bout and belt via unanimous decision.

+Dias faced Daud Shaikhaev at ACA 164 on 4 October 2023, losing the bout via uanimous decision.

+Dias faced Vener Galiev on 8 December 2023 at ACA 167: Baidulaev vs. Dias, getting finished by TKO stoppage for the first time in his career.